dougbeasley/dougbeasley.github.io/docs/resume.md

 linkedin: http://linkedin.com/in/douglascbeasley

 ## Summary
 I am a resourceful and passionate software engineer of 16 years.
-I have experience writing both public and internal web applications and finding creative solutions to complex problems.
+I have experience writing both public and internal service oriented applications and finding creative solutions to complex problems.
 The majority of my experience is with Java and associated frameworks like Spring.
-My prefered architecture has evolved over the years, and most recently makes use of single page web applications backed by GraphQL and or RESTfull APIs served by microservices.
-I have a specific interest in high-performance, real-time applications and have production development with functional reactive programming using Scala, Akka and Reactor.
+I've had the opportunity to work closely with data engineer and data science teams, and have a working knowledge of data pipelines, machine learning and big data.
+I have a specific interest in high-performance, real-time applications and have authored production applications using functional reactive programming with Scala, Akka and Reactor.

 ## Work Experience & Accomplishments

 #### Principle Software Engineer at Red Ventures
 ###### Pasadena, CA [November 2016 - Present]

-- Architected the Bedrock microsevice platform to service the ThePointsGuy mobile application, Bankrate authenticated and other RedVentures properties
+- Architected the Bedrock microsevice platform to service the ThePointsGuy mobile application, Bankrate authenticated experience and other Red Ventures properties
 - Reauthored the reward calculation algorithm reducing cyclomatic complexity from 214 to 10
 - Containerized legacy applications, moderenized test suites and applied CI/CD systems for ECS deployments
 - Authored the functional test suite with fixture generation using Spring Shell to support a comprehensive testing framework for QA